carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

   debugger information entry type modifier that can be applied to a pointer type and reference type.
-The ``DW_AT_address_class`` attribute could be re-defined to not be target architecture specific and instead define generalized language values (as is proposed above for DWARF address classes in the table :ref:`amdgpu-dwarf-address-class-table`) that will support OpenCL and other languages using memory spaces.
+The ``DW_AT_address_class`` attribute could be re-defined to not be target architecture specific and instead define generalized language values (as presented above for DWARF address classes in the table :ref:`amdgpu-dwarf-address-class-table`) that will support OpenCL and other languages using memory spaces.
 The ``DW_AT_address_class`` attribute could be defined to not be applied to pointer types or reference types, but instead